Amiga Games Reviews (Index to Amiga game reviews).

 Star Goose Amiga 1988

-Logotron of the U.K. released Star Goose for the ST/Amiga in 1988.
+Logotron of the U.K. released Star Goose for ST/Amiga in 1988.
 Star Goose features variable-rate vertical scrolling and tube segments.
 Star Goose terrain features undulation and bas-relief.
 Star Goose was designed by Steve Cain and Graham Everett, programmed by Graham Everett, drawn by Steve Cain and composed by Fred Gray.
 There are 8 stages in Star Goose.

 Return to Genesis Amiga 1988